vdemichev/DiaNN/README.md

 <details>
   <summary>Matrices</summary>

-These contain normalised quantities for protein groups, gene groups, unique genes (i.e. genes identified and quantified using only proteotypic, that is gene-specific, peptides) and precursors.
+These contain normalised quantities for protein groups ('pg_matrix'), gene groups ('gg_matrix'), unique genes ('unique_genes_matrix'; i.e. genes identified and quantified using only proteotypic, that is gene-specific, peptides) and precursors ('pr_matrix').
 They are filtered at 1% FDR, using global q-values for protein groups and both global and run-specific q-values for precursors.
 Use --matrix-spec-q to force additional filtering of the protein/gene matrices using run-specific protein group q-values.
 Sometimes DIA-NN will report a zero as the best estimate for a precursor or protein quantity.
 Such zero quantities are omitted from protein/gene matrices.

 </details>

 <details>
   <summary>Stats report</summary>

 Contains a number of QC metrics which can be used for data filtering, e.g. to exclude failed runs, or as a readout for method optimisation.
+Note that the number of proteins reported here corresponds to the number of unique proteins (i.e. identified with proteotypic precursors) in a given run at 1% unique protein q-value.
+This number can be reproduced from the main report generated using precursor FDR threshold of 100% and filtered using Protein.Q.Value <= 0.01 & Proteotypic == 1.
+What's counted as 'protein' here depends on the 'Protein inference' setting.

 </details>